-The dough can be slightly sticky so I recommend to roll the dough between two pieces of parchment paper.
+The dough can be slightly sticky so I recommend rolling the dough between two pieces of parchment paper.

 Keep the crackers onto the bottom piece and slide this piece of parchment paper onto a baking sheet.

 The color will vary depending on how long you bake them.
 The longer, the darker.

-They are crispy crackers, and as flaxseed meal doesn’t have much flavor, the main flavor is garlic rosemary.
+They are crispy crackers, and as a flaxseed meal doesn’t have much flavor, the main flavor is garlic rosemary.

 It’s hard to believe that this is indeed a low-carb cracker.
 All of my non-vegan or low-carb friends love these flaxseed crackers.

 The nutrition data is calculated using WP Recipe Maker.
-Net Carbs is calculated by removing the fiber and some sugar alcohols from the total Carbohydrates.
+Net Carbs is calculated by removing the fiber and some sweeteners from the total Carbohydrates.
 As an example, a recipe with 10 grams of Carbs per 100 grams that contains 3 grams of erythritol and 5 grams of fiber will have a net carbs content of 2 grams.
-Some sugar alcohols are excluded because they are not metabolized.
+Some sweeteners are excluded because they are not metabolized.